semirke/micro/runtime/help/help.md

 by pressing character keys.

 If the colorscheme doesn't look good, you can change it with `> set colorscheme ...`.
-You can press tab to see the available colorschemes, or see more information with `> help colors`.
+You can press tab to see the available colorschemes, or see more information about colorschemes and syntax highlighting with `> help colors`.

-Press CtrlW to move between splits, and type `> vsplit filename` or `> hsplit filename` to open a new split.
+Press Ctrl-w to move between splits, and type `> vsplit filename` or `> hsplit filename` to open a new split.

 ## Accessing more help